concur/developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 ## Who Can Use this Web Service?

 TripLink suppliers, travel management companies (TMCs), and SAP Concur partners can use the Itinerary API.
-The level of access to the data in the Concur Travel system on who is accessing it and the SAP Concur products that have been purchased.
+The level of access to the data in the Concur Travel system depends on who is accessing it and the SAP Concur products that have been purchased.

 ### Travel Management Companies (TMCs)